 Data breaches and similar incidents pose a unique challenge – those targeted must both respond and investigate simultaneously.
 It is an art that is impossible without preparation.
 Businesses wishing to prepare will find this volume, The Guide to Cyber Investigations, invaluable.
 It identifies every issue to consider when creating a response template and implementing it, giving both the law and plenty of practical and tactical advice.
 Written by leading contributors, all with broad experience of serious data incidents, it is an indispensable desktop guide and a worthy companion to GIR’s larger volume on cross-border investigations, The Practitioner’s Guide to Global Investigations.

 Since WorldCom, the United States Department of Justice and other agencies have imposed more than 80 monitorships on a variety of companies, including some of the world’s best-known names.
 The terms of these monitorships and the industries in which they have been employed vary widely.
 Yet many of the legal issues they raise are the same.
 To date, there has been no in-depth work that examines them.
 GIR’s The Guide to Monitorships fills that gap.
 Written by contributors with first-hand experience of working with or as monitors, it discusses all the key issues, from every stakeholder’s perspective, making it an invaluable resource for anyone interested in understanding or practising in the area.

-GIR publishes its first annual, practical guide for external and in house legal counsel, compliance officers and accounting practitioners wishing to benchmark their practice against leaders in the field.
-Chapters are authored by practitioners around the world and made available to GIR’s readers free to view and download, if you are interested in a hard copy of the publication, it is available in our shop, or free as part of a GIR subscription.
-GIR welcomes feedback from readers and prospective authors: please email Edward Perugia for more information.
+GIR publishes the fourth edition of its practical guide for external and in-house counsel, compliance officers and accounting practitioners.
+Chapters are authored by leading practitioners from around the world and made available to GIR’s readers free to view and download.
+Indexed and with comprehensive cross-referencing, this two-volume hardback features tables of cases and legislation and is available in our shop or as part of a GIR subscription.

 Tapan Debnath, Legal Counsel, Nokia